tbates/tbates.github.io/_posts/1995-04-20-detailed-Factor-scores.markdown

 #### Factor scores from factor analysis

 `umx` provides `umxEFA` to conduct exploratory factor analysis, and this supports returning scores for subjects.
-Unlike `fact.anal` which doesn&rsquo;t allow missing data, umxEFA support scores even in data with missing cells.
+Unlike `fact.anal` which doesn&rsquo;t allow missing data, `umxEFA` support scores even in data with missing cells.

+Like `fact.anal`, to get scores from `umxEFA` you simply set `scores = "Regression"`. `umxEFA` supports alternative methods for computing them.

 Here&rsquo;s a quick 2-factor model of some variables in the built-in `mtcars` data set: